Renault Scala Review

-The Renault Scala Automatic has no changes in the exterior as well as interior profile.
-Based on the Sunny; the looks too seem very reminiscent.
+Since, The Scala is primarily based on the Sunny; the looks too seem very reminiscent.
 Similar to the Pulse, the Scala too is a bolder looking version of the Sunny.
 In fact, the Scala looks like a next generation Sunny with its impressive styling and bolder street presence.

 The front face of the Renault Scala does away with the soft nature of the Sunny and brings in aggression to it.
-The Scala has a better street presence and visual appeal.
+With the new face, the Scala has a better street presence and visual appeal.
 The smoke styled flowing headlamps paired with the robust nose grille design are simply fantastic.

 Headlights and the nose grille give slight hints of the Hyunda Fluidic Verna.
 Even the front bumpers have been redesigned and look a lot sportier compared to the original.
 Bumpers and the lines on them have been retained from the Sunny.

 Side profile is very identical to the Sunny again except for some minor changes.
-The belt line under the windows is done in chrome and also the door handles.
+The belt line under the windows is done in chrome and also is the door handles.
 The Renault Scala comes with a better set of alloys and I love the design of it.
 These were also seen on the Pulse hatch.

 Rear profile of the Scala is smarter than the Sunny.
 The tail lamps get a new design and have the Skoda Rapid C styling on them.
 The boot gets a dash of chrome with “SCALA” encrypted on it.
 On the rear too its gets a two tone finish on the bumpers same as on the front fascia.

-Overall the exteriors of the Renault Scala are impressive and appeal to the young buyers who wish to have a Sunny but with bold and sporty looks.
+Overall the exteriors of the Renault Scala are impressive and will appeal to the young buyers who would wish to have a Sunny class sedan but with bold and sporty looks.
 The redesigned exteriors are the highlights of the Renault Scala.

 The interiors of the Renault Scala have been left untouched and are identical to the Pulse, Micra and Sunny.
 The Scala also gets premium leather upholstery in addition to all the similar elements.